 For everyone’s protection, those who are in charge of groups of children and vulnerable adults at St Peters must be DBS checked to prove they haven’t been convicted of any crime which bars them from being responsible leaders.
 Those who assist with these groups are required to sign a self disclosure document in which they confirm that they haven’t been convicted of any such crimes.
 However, if someone hasn’t a clear police record, that doesn’t necessarily bar them from volunteering in church but their responsibilities will be limited and they will have support.

 If you have any questions about safeguarding, please don’t hesitate to ask.

 We will continue to be a welcoming and caring church community for all people.

 The Diocese of Leeds provides training in Safeguarding.
-If you would like more information please contact Liz Mason, or the Diocese directly.
+If you would like more information please contact Sue Lawson, or the Diocese directly.

 Promoting a safer church